alerta/alerta/README.md

 Release 8 only supports Python 3.7 or higher.

-The only mandatory dependency is MongoDB or PostgreSQL.
+The only mandatory dependency is MongoDB or PostgreSQL or MySQL.
 Everything else is optional.

 - Postgres version 10 or better
 - MongoDB version 4.2 or better
+- MySQL version 8 or better

 Installation
 ------------